-SoftBank and Sprint merger officially completeAlex Wagner - Deputy Managing Editor, News Desk
+SoftBank and Sprint merger officially completeAlex Wagner - Editorial Director of News and Content

 Just a day after Sprint's acquisition of Clearwire reached completion, the same thing has happened with the merger of SoftBank and Sprint.
 The two carriers announced the news this afternoon, declaring that SoftBank has officially acquired 72 percent of Sprint shares at a rate of $7.65 per share.
 In total, SoftBank has invested $21.6 billion into Sprint, consisting of $16.6 billion for Sprint stockholders and $5 billion of new capital.

 Now that the deal is done, SoftBank owns 78 percent of New Sprint, while Sprint holds 22 percent of the company.
 Sprint CEO Dan Hesse will remain at his position and will also serve on Sprint's board of directors, while SoftBank CEO Masayoshi will serve as Chairman of Sprint's board.
 Admiral Michael G. Mullen, former Chairman of the Joint Chiefs of Staff, will also serve on the Sprint board as Security Director.
 Sprint's headquarters will remain in Overland Park, Kan.